google/p4-infra/README.md

 contrast, a program-dependent (or PD) representation uses names and is generally more friendly to humans.

+The PacketLib library provides functionality to parse a raw byte string representation of a network packet and represent it as a collection of C++ header objects.
+Conversely, it can serialize the packetlib representation back into a raw byte string.

 This is a work in progress.

 This is not an officially supported Google product.